-1. It enabled unique information on service delivery at each data point.

-2. It enabled the inclusion of only those households connected on the electricity grid
+- 1. It enabled unique information on service delivery at each data point. - 2.
+It enabled the inclusion of only those households connected on the electricity grid shedding") and the cost of electricity ("overbilling").

-The study highlights the critical issue of load-shedding.
-In the survey, citizens of Karachi ranked electricity as the highest priority in service delivery provision.
+The study highlights the critical issue of loadshedding.
+In the survey, citizens of Karachi ranked electricity asb the highest priority in service delivery provision.
 This was even higher than water, of which Karachi faces major shortfall (Figure 1).
+Over

-Over 50% of the respondents, ranked electricity as a major priority for improvement.
-The two key concerns highlighted in the service delivery of electricity were power outages ("load-shedding") and the cost of electricity ("over-billing").
+50% of the respondents, ranked electricity as a major priority for improvement.
+The two key concerns highlighted in the service delivery of electricity were power outages ("load-